Skip to content

 3 Days for Samosir Island

-4 – 5 Days for around Lake Toba and Samosir Island
+4 – 5 Days around Lake Toba and Samosir Island

 How to Get to Samosir Island from Medan Airport?

-Medan airport is the closest to Lake Toba and Parapat is the port where you take ferry to Samosir Island.
-It takes around 3-4 hours from Medan airport to Parapat, with 30 minutes for lunch.
+Medan Airport is the closest airport to Lake Toba, and Parapat is the port where you take the ferry to Samosir Island.
+It takes around 3-4 hours to travel from Medan airport to Parapat, with 30 minutes for lunch.

 Private taxis are available near the arrival.
 Rp.
 650,000

-TIP: If you come in your own car, you can take it to the ferry as well.
+TIP: If you come in your car, you can also take it to the ferry.
 I am not sure about the price.

 How to Get Around Samosir Island?